 A hacker test is also always interesting when, for example, you have an IT migration behind you or want to launch a new webshop.

 As vulnerabilities in security systems become increasingly complex, there is also a growing need for ethical hackers.
 Their reputation within companies has increased worldwide.
 By proactively scrutinizing their security in this way, organizations are better protected and can save a lot of money in the long run.

-To become a successful ethical hacker, knowledge of scanning, testing, hacking and securing systems is required.
+To be a successful ethical hacker, knowledge of scanning, testing, hacking, and securing systems is required.
 In addition, a thorough understanding of how hackers can intrude is required and practical experience is needed to perform qualitative security tests.
-Because of this extensive knowledge, expertise and a large number of skills, ethical hackers are increasingly valuable to companies.
+Because of this extensive knowledge, expertise, and a large number of skills, ethical hackers are increasingly valuable to companies.